 Blessed with the weather similar to that of the European regions, Darjeeling got into the limelight when it attracted the Britishers a few hundred years ago.
-When the Britishers began settling in the region, they began experimenting with a handful of Chinese tea saplings, they turned out to be tremendously excellent in terms of aroma and flavor.
+When the Britishers began settling in the region, they started experimenting with a handful of Chinese tea saplings.
+These saplings turned out to be tremendously excellent in terms of aroma and flavor.
 So, this is how tea took over the slopes and valleys of Darjeeling and gained global recognition.

 An authentic and unique treat to the eyes, the tea garden in Darjeeling are the major tourist attractions in the Northeast.
 The perfectly manicured gardens cater to the quest of every explorer.
 If you’re gearing up for a brief Darjeeling tour and if you think that you cannot make a trip to one tea garden in Darjeeling, then you’re wrong!

 Located at a close distance from the heart of town, Happy Valley Tea Estate Darjeeling will fulfill your coveted dream of tea estate tour.
-A short drive covering a distance of 3 km north of the main town, Happy Valley Tea Estate was established by Mr. David Wilson in 1854 and was formerly known as Wilson Tea Estate.
-It was renamed Happy Valley Tea Estate in 1903.
+Happy Valley Tea Estate is located a short drive, covering a distance of 3 km north of the main town.
+It was established by Mr. David Wilson in 1854 and was formerly known as Wilson Tea Estate.
+They renamed it Happy Valley Tea Estate in 1903.

 The second oldest tea estate spreads over 440 acres at an elevation of 6, 900 feet above the sea level, employing more than 1,500 people.
 Apart from the ineffable natural charm, Happy Valley Tea Estate tour will equip you with a vivid insight into the tea plantation, tea plucking, and processing methods in the tea estate factory.